Want Your Child To Eat (Almost) Everything? There Is A Way

 "They're born preferring salty and sweet, and if those tastes are in foods, most kids are going to be very attracted to them," says Leann Birch, a research psychologist with the University of Georgia.
 Birch has spent more than four decades researching why kids eat what they eat.
 She says parents should expect their kids to reject new foods at first.

 "That's really just an inbuilt response to something that's new," Birch says.
 It's called neophobia.
-But "if you expose kids enough times to different flavors — including sour, bitter and even spicy ones, but don't force it – "they typically will learn to eat a lot of new things."
+But if you expose kids enough times to different flavors — including sour, bitter and even spicy ones, but don't force it – "they typically will learn to eat a lot of new things."

 Does raising kids have to be stressful?
 Is it really dangerous for babies to sleep with mom?
 Do chores have to be a fight?
 Over the next month, NPR travels around the world for ideas to make parenting easier.
 Sign up for NPR Health's newsletter to get the stories delivered to your inbox.